 “The new tool must now be used to support the implementation of the Well-being of Future Generations Act which is shifting the conversation around sustainable transport planning in Wales and moving the focus to a more innovative and long-term approach"

 “A future-fit transport system must be low carbon, energy efficient, pollute less and be resilient to climate change.
-It must also be centered around people, including providing active travel opportunities and offering sustainable choices for how they live and travel.
+It must also be centred around people, including providing active travel opportunities and offering sustainable choices for how they live and travel.

 “The new WelTAG guidance, working with my Future Generations Framework, should enable the public sector in Wales to unlock the multiple benefits the Act offers and is an important step towards achieving all aspects of well-being for current and future generations.